 These administrative efforts turned out to be very effective.
-Within a couple of years, the centuries-old travels by horse-drawn carts, the so-called Romano drom, or the Roma Way, ceased almost entirely.
+Within a couple of years, the centuries-old travels by horse-drawn carts – the so-called Romano drom, or the Roma Way – ceased almost entirely.
 The Roma were offered residence in tenement buildings in towns and cities of the People's Republic.
-However, this often entailed social and psychological problems as the Roma were simply not used to this new kind of life.
+However, this often entailed social and psychological problems, as the Roma were simply not used to this new kind of life.

-Ganges River in Mazovia
+The Ganges River in Mazovia

-This dramatic story was shown recently in one of the best Polish films of 2013, Papusza, which tells the story of a friendship between a Roma poet, Bronisława Wajs, called Papusza, and a young Polish writer, Jerzy Ficowski, who joined a group of Roma travelling across Poland immediately after WWII.
-Ficowski went on to become the most important ethnographer of the Roma culture in Poland, publishing books on traditional Roma customs, language, history (one of the most important fields of Ficowski's scholarly activity was chronicling the Roma Holocaust of WWII), as well as translating Papusha's poems into Polish.
+This dramatic story was shown in one of the best Polish films of 2013, Papusza, directed by Krzysztof Krauze and Joanna Kos-Krauze, which tells the story of a friendship between a Roma poet, Bronisława Wajs, called Papusza, and a young Polish writer, Jerzy Ficowski, who joined a group of Roma travelling across Poland immediately after World War II.
+Ficowski went on to become the most important ethnographer of the Roma culture in Poland, publishing books on traditional Roma customs, language, history (one of the most important fields of Ficowski's scholarly activity was chronicling the Roma Holocaust of WWII), as well as translating Papusza's poems into Polish.

 Regions of the Great Heresy and Environs - Jerzy Ficowski